kris2026uk/LIS624/koha.md

 Go to create new VM and use the following:

-Name your VM - (I used v.3 for mine)
+- Name your VM - (I used v.3 for mine)

-Machine Configuration: e2-medium (2vCPU, 1 core, 4 GB memory)
+- Machine Configuration: e2-medium (2vCPU, 1 core, 4 GB memory)

-Ubuntu 24.04 lts minimal 86/64  at 20 gb
+- Ubuntu 24.04 lts minimal 86/64  at 20 gb

-Allow HTTP traffic
+- Allow HTTP traffic

-*Ensure the following Network tags are added!!
-Your VM will not connect if they are not added*
+**Ensure the following Network tags are added!!
+Your VM will not connect if they are not added**

-koha-staff-8080
+- koha-staff-8080
-koha-opac-8081
+- koha-opac-8081

-SAVE
+- SAVE

 ### Add Firewall

-We need to create two new firewall rules.
+We need to create two new firewall rules in order for our staff and patrons can access the different sites.

-Open VPC network on Google Cloud
+- Open VPC network on Google Cloud

-Click Firewall
+- Click Firewall

-*Create Firewall Rule no. 1
+**Create Firewall Rule no. 1**

-Add the name koha-staff-8080
+- Add the name koha-staff-8080
-Add the Description Open port 8080 for the Koha staff interface Click on SPeciified target tags
+- Add the Description Open port 8080 for the Koha staff interface
+- Click on SPeciified target tags
-In Target tags att - koha-staff-8080
+- In Target tags add - koha-staff-8080
-for Source IPv4 - allow access from anywhere - add (0.0.0.0/0)
+- Source IPv4 - allow access from anywhere - add (0.0.0.0/0)
-Click on Specified protocols and ports
+- Click on Specified protocols and ports
-  Click on TCP
+- Click on TCP
-  Add 8080 into the ports box
+- Add 8080 into the ports box
-Click create
+- Click create

-*Create Firewall Rule no. 2
+**Create Firewall Rule no. 2**

-Add the name koha-opac-8081
+- Add the name koha-opac-8081
-Add the Description Open port 8081 for the Koha OPAC interface Click on SPeciified target tags
+- Add the Description Open port 8081 for the Koha OPAC interface
+- Click on SPeciified target tags
-In Target tags att - koha-opac-8081
+- In Target tags add - koha-opac-8081
-for Source IPv4 - allow access from anywhere - add (0.0.0.0/0)
+- Source IPv4 - allow access from anywhere - add (0.0.0.0/0)
-Click on Specified protocols and ports
+- Click on Specified protocols and ports
-  Click on TCP
+- Click on TCP
-  Add 8080 into the ports box
+- Add 8080 into the ports box
-Click create
+- Click create

 ### Open your new VM